 Once you move into the HOA, you become an automatic member of the homeowners association.
 As a member, you automatically become subject to the HOA’s governing documents.
 These documents tell you what you can and can’t do as a homeowner.
 Such rules exist to keep the community in order and keep property values high.

 From here, members can be part of the Board of Directors.
 They take the best interest of the community, enforce rules, and determine the amount for dues necessary to keep the HOA up and running.

 What do you, as a tenant or homeowner, get in return for the HOA fees you now have to pay regularly?
-A well-run HOA should be able to provide you and your family with quality community association services.
-These include common area maintenance and landscaping.
-These services also cover a whole lot of other services, from trash collection to snow removal, from community child care to HOA bookkeeping services.
+A well-run HOA should be able to provide you and your family with many HOA benefits, such as:

-Plus, you don’t even have to deal with problem neighbors yourself.
+Plus, you don’t even have to confront your neighbors yourself.
 The HOA has various means to enforce the HOA rules and regulations, so you can peacefully let them handle it for you.

 By knowing which services your HOA pays for, you also become familiar with the services you should be getting.
 Aside from services, you are now also entitled to various amenities that your HOA offers.
 Try to take full advantage of what your community has in the way of common amenities.

 These usually include things like amenity centers, community pools, and fitness facilities.
 Get your own amenity keys or access cards, so you and your family can enjoy these amenities when you want.

 Living in an HOA does not just allow you and your family to live in a safe, clean neighborhood with plenty of amenities.
 The HOA community also presents an opportunity for resident involvement.